markfinger/python-webpack/README.md

 ### WATCH_CONFIG_FILES

 A boolean flag which indicates that file watchers should be set to watch config files and rebuild the resulting bundle whenever it changes.
+Set this to `True` in development.

 Bundles are rebuilt in the background.
 If webpack is still rebuilding when a request comes in, it will block until the build has completed.